dominicskywalkr/VAICCS/README.md

 ## Settings & Persistence

 - Use **File → Save Settings As...** to export the current GUI configuration to a JSON file.
-The GUI also writes `gui_settings.json` locally to remember a sensible default on next launch.
-- Saved options include model path, CPU threads, serial port, profile matching, and profanity replacement settings.
+- Saved options include model path, CPU threads, serial port, profile matching, profanity replacement settings, and other settings.

 ## Voice Profiles (GUI)